-The game evolved through a few iterations at the tired end of a gaming weekend, with Alex, Craig, Ed, Andrew and Geoff - we stopped short of an interesting scoring mechanism, because it didn't really need one.
+The game evolved through a few iterations at the tired end of a gaming weekend in 2008 or so, with Alex and Craig Tulloch, Ed Barker and Andrew and Geoff Ashley - we stopped short of an interesting scoring mechanism, because it didn't really need one.

 Give each player a chunk of cards, and retire to armchairs around the room.
 Each player holds their cards in a stack, answer-side up.